Business.gov.nl

 Reporting accidents

-Accidents such as collisions, grounding, fire or capsizing must be reported immediately to the ILT.
-You must also report work accidents.
+Accidents, such as collisions, grounding, fire, or capsizing must be reported immediately to the ILT.
+You must also report work accidents and damage that may affect the safety of the vessel.
 ILT carries out an investigation after a shipping accident at sea.
-In some instances the Dutch Safety Board (Onderzoeksraad voor de Veiligheid, OVV) also carries out an investigation.
+In some cases, the Dutch Safety Board (Onderzoeksraad voor de Veiligheid, OVV) also carries out an investigation.

 Insurance against bunker oil damage